 It's not only the living dead that you have to worry about on Halloween.
 Here are some simple ways to protect your home from opportunistic thieves.

-With the clocks due to go back on 27 October - marking the end of British Summer Time - we’ll see longer nights over the coming months.
+With the clocks having gone back - marking the end of British Summer Time - we’ll see longer nights over the coming months.

 Unfortunately, this is good news for thieves who emerge in the winter under the cover of darkness.

 The end of October and start of November are particularly fruitful weeks for burglars as they look to take advantage of big events to catch out unsuspecting households across the country.

 With this in mind, here are some handy tips to help keep your home safe at this time of year.

 - Install outdoor lighting as this gives potential burglars fewer places to hide.

 - Lock your windows and doors even if you’re in.